The LCK now comes on dead trees!

 (Nook doesn’t support Unicode, so I don’t think a Nook edition will work.)

-Coming this summer: the sequel to the LCK, Advanced Language Construction.
+Want more?
+The sequel to the LCK is Advanced Language Construction.
 New topics ranging from creoles to sign language to logographs to logic, plus a much more detailed treatment of morphology and syntax.

 An essential reference, whether you've just read the LCK, or you've been doing conlangs for years.